Hypergeometric Hodge modules: Landau-Ginzburg models and non-commutative Hodge structures

 \section{Landau-Ginzburg models and non-commutative Hodge structures}

 In this final section we will give a first application of our main result.
-It is concerned with Hodge theoretic properties of differential systems occurring in toric mirror symmetry.
-More precisely, we will prove \cite[Conjecture 6.13]{ReiSe2} showing that the so-called \emph{reduced quantum $\cD$-module} of a nef complete intersection inside a smooth projective toric variety underlies a (variation of) non-commutative Hodge structure(s).
-We will recall as briefly as possible the necessary notations and results of loc.cit. and then deduce this conjecture from our main Theorem \ref{thm:HodgeGKZ}.
+It is concerned with Hodge-theoretic properties of differential systems occurring in toric mirror symmetry.
+More precisely, we will prove \cite[Conjecture 6.15]{ReiSe2} showing that the so-called \emph{reduced quantum $\cD$-module} of a nef (also called weak Fano) complete intersection inside a smooth projective toric variety underlies a (variation of) non-commutative Hodge structure(s).
+We will recall the necessary notation and results of loc.cit. and then deduce this conjecture from our main Theorem \ref{thm:HodgeGKZ}.
+The basic strategy to obtain the proof of the conjecture is to identify the reduced quantum $\cD$-module with an object which is the Fourier-Laplace transform of a filtered $\cD$-module underlying a pure polarized Hodge module.
+The latter is nothing but the image of the duality morphism from Corollary \ref{cor:StrictlyFiltered}.
+Notice that this corollary depends in an essential way on our main Theorem \ref{thm:HodgeGKZ}, since the strictness of the duality morphism with respect to the order filtrations holds only because the latter are (up to a shift) the Hodge filtrations of mixed Hodge modules.
+The identification with the reduced quantum $\cD$-module relies on the explicit description of the latter from \cite{MM17} (already used extensively in \cite{ReiSe2}).